 The particles formed in Payerne could grow to sizes greater than a few nm in most cases (local events).
-The median growth rates were 1.3, 3.4 and 5.0 nm.h-1 for the size ranges 1.5 - 3, 3 - 7 and 7 - 15 nm, respectively 540 (Fig. S19).
-The GRs were comparable during the seasons within the same size fraction (Fig. S21).
-However, although slightly higher GRs are observed in summer compared to spring, this conclusion is not certain given the low statistics (Fig. S21).
-Still, higher growth rates are to be expected in warmer seasons given the increased emissions of biogenic VOCs (in case the condensation sink values are similar), especially in areas surrounded by 545 vegetation as in Payerne.
+The median growth rates were 1.3, 3.4 and 5.0 nm.h-1 for the size ranges 1.5 - 3, 3 - 7 and 7 - 15 nm, respectively (Fig. S18).
+The GRs were comparable during the seasons within the same size fraction (Fig. S20).
+However, although slightly higher GRs are observed in summer compared to spring, this conclusion is not certain given the low statistics (Fig. S20).
+Still, higher growth rates are to be expected in warmer seasons given the increased emissions of biogenic VOCs (in case the condensation sink values are similar), especially in areas surrounded by vegetation as in Payerne.

 Our measured GRs in the smallest size fractions (1.5 - 3 and 3 - 7 nm) are within the range of those observed in other rural environments, such as in Puy De Dome, France, (Manninen et al., 2010), Vavihill, Sweden, (Manninen et al., 2010), and the boreal forest in Hyytiälä, Finland, (Yli-Juuti et al., 2011).
-However, the GRs of the larger sizes exceed those observed in rural background locations and resemble more rural polluted locations such as mentioned (median CS{events} (K-Puszta) = 6.6 x 10^{-3} s-1 and CS{events} (Melpitz) = 8.4 x 10^{-3} s-1)(Manninen et al., 2010).

-Melpitz, Germany, and K-Puszta, Hungary, (Manninen et al., 2010).
-This observation might be attributed to the 550 participation of anthropogenic sources (residential heating and highway close to Payerne) to the growth (Fig. S1) together with lower CS (median $CS{events} = 2.6 \times 10^{-3} \text{ s}^{-1}$, see Fig. 6), compared to the rural polluted locations
+However, the GRs of the larger sizes exceed those observed in rural background locations and resemble more rural polluted locations such as Melpitz, Germany, and K-Puszta, Hungary, (Manninen et al., 2010).
+This observation might be attributed to the participation of anthropogenic sources (airport, heating and highway close to Payerne) to the growth (Fig. S1) together with lower CS (median $CS{events} = 2.6 \text{ s}^{-1}$, see Fig. 6), compared to the rural polluted locations mentioned (median CS{events} (K-Puszta) = 6.6 s^{-1} and CS{events} (Melpitz) = 8.4 s^{-1})(Manninen et al., 2010).

-555 4.4.3 Precursor vapors driving NPF at Payerne
+4.4.3 Precursor vapors driving NPF at Payerne